 The Dormant Bank and Building Society Accounts Act is passed, under which money in these accounts can be distributed for the benefit of the community.
-The Act says that money from dormant accounts available for spending in England must be used for one or more of: provision of services for young people; financial capability and inclusion; or a ‘social investment wholesaler’.
+The Act says that money from dormant accounts available for spending in England must be used for one or more of: provision of services for young people; financial inclusion; or a ‘social investment wholesaler’.

 The UK Government commits to using all dormant accounts money available for spending in England to establish a social investment wholesale institution.
 This ‘Big Society Bank’ will develop and grow a sustainable market for social investment in the UK.

-The Investment Committee is wound up and its investment portfolio transferred to Big Society Capital.
+The Financial Services Authority authorises Big Society Capital.The Investment Committee is wound up and its investment portfolio transferred to Big Society Capital.

 Big Society Capital is launched by the Prime Minister on April 4.